-25 Years Ago: Guns N’ Roses Release ‘G N’ R Lies’
+How Guns N’ Roses Showed Off Both Sides on ‘G N’ R Lies’

-Needless to say, much had changed since ‘Appetite’s’ rather inconspicuous introduction into a very crowded hair metal landscape in July 1987.
-The album’s organic, 57-week climb up the charts initially gave no evidence of the stardom that awaited the Los Angeles quintet once ‘Sweet Child O’ Mine’ took over radio waves and abruptly pushed consumer demand for new Guns N’ Roses product through the roof.
+Much had changed since Appetite’s rather inconspicuous introduction into a very crowded hair metal landscape in July 1987.
+The album’s organic, 57-week climb up the charts initially gave no evidence of the stardom that awaited the Los Angeles quintet after “Sweet Child O’ Mine” took over radio waves and abruptly pushed consumer demand for new Guns N’ Roses product through the roof.

 And, clearly, their clever ploy worked like a charm, sending droves of glam-metal fans racing into record stores to snap up their own copy of this curious double threat, to the tune of a stunning five million copies sold, according to the Recording Industry Association of America’s most recent accounting.